Landing at Anzac Cove: Turkish counter-attack

-Around 10:00, Kemal and the 1st Battalion, 57th Infantry, were the first to arrive in the area between Scrubby Knoll and Chunuk Bair.
+At around 10:00, Kemal and the 1st Battalion, 57th Infantry, were the first to arrive in the area between Scrubby Knoll and Chunuk Bair.
 From the knoll, Kemal was able to observe the landings.
 He ordered the artillery battery to set up on the knoll, and the 1st Battalion to attack Baby 700 and Mortar Ridge from the North-East, while the 2nd Battalion would simultaneously circle around and attack Baby 700 from the West.
 The 3rd Battalion would for the moment be held in reserve.
 At 10:30, Kemal informed II Corps he was attacking.

 At 11:30, Sefik told Kemal that the ANZACs had a beachhead of around 2,200 yds, and that he would attack towards Ari Burnu, in conjunction with the 19th Division.
-Around midday Kemal was appraised that the 9th Division was fully involved with the British landings at Cape Helles, and could not support his attack, so at 12:30 he ordered two battalions of the 77th Infantry Regiment (the third battalion was guarding Suvla Bay) to move forward between the 57th and 27th Infantry Regiments.
+Around midday Kemal was appraised that the 9th Division was fully involved with the British landings at Cape Helles, and could not support his attack, so at 12:30 he ordered two battalions of the 77th Infantry Regiment (the third battalion was guarding Suvla Bay) to move forward between the 57th and 27th infantry regiments.
 At the same time, he ordered his reserve 72nd Infantry Regiment to move further west.
-Within the next half-hour the 27th and 57th Infantry Regiments started the counter-attack, supported by three batteries of artillery.
+Within the next half-hour the 27th and 57th infantry regiments started the counter-attack, supported by three batteries of artillery.
 At 13:00 Kemal met with his corps commander Esat Pasha and convinced him of the need to react in strength to the ANZAC landings.
-Esat agreed and released the 72nd and 27th Infantry Regiments to Kemal's command.
+Esat agreed and released the 72nd and 27th infantry regiments to Kemal's command.
 Kemal deployed the four regiments from north to south; 72nd, 57th, 27th and 77th.
 In total, Turkish strength opposing the landing numbered between ten thousand and twelve thousand men.